nasa/fprime/Gds/docs/testAPI/user_guide.md

 ## Usage Patterns

-All usage patterns are written such that they would be compatible with the test framework example described above: each test case can assume that the histories were recently emptied and that the `self.api` field is a connected instance of the integration test API.
+All usage patterns are written such that they would be compatible with the test framework example described above: each test case assumes that the histories were recently emptied and that the `self.api` field is a connected instance of the integration test API.
 For simplicity, usage examples will rely on mock flight software dictionaries that were used in the integration test API unit tests.
 This dictionary can be found [here](../../test/fprime_gds/common/testing_fw/UnitTestDictionary.xml).

 If a user would like to play with the test API in a unit testing environment they could append their own test cases to the unit tests [here](../../test/fprime_gds/common/testing_fw/api_unit_test.py).
 **NOTE**: there is no F Prime deployment in these unit tests so data objects need to be added manually.

 If a user would like to experiment with integration tests on an actual F Prime application, they could modify the Ref app [integration tests](../../../Ref/test/int/ref_integration_test.py).